 Requests for funding to support the Indigenous community were reviewed by the Indigenous Task Force using a Circle approach.
 This table included Elders and other knowledge keepers to ensure a coordinated community response reflective of an Indigenous governance model.

 Thank you to all the amazing people and organizations who generously contributed and supported relief efforts

-To date, the COVID-19 Community Response Fund has granted over $12.4 million to 205 local agencies.
+The COVID-19 Community Response Fund has granted over $13.1 million to 181 local agencies.
 More than 1,500 individuals and 90 corporations and foundation generously donated to the COVID-19 Community Response Fund to support Calgarians affected by COVID-19.

 Calgary has proven that it is a compassionate, caring community.
 We’ve shown that at times of crisis, we come together to take care of the most vulnerable and to ensure that no one is left behind.
 Overwhelming support for the COVID-19 Community Response Fund showed us that united, we make the biggest difference.